canonical/rob-cos-demo-configuration/README.md

 A snap for configuring the rob cos snaps on the device.

-This snap offers holds a default configuration for a rob cos device.
+This snap offers a default configuration for a rob cos device.
 It also offers a content sharing interface, to allow snaps on a device that is meant to work with the rob-cos ecosystem to easily get configured.